YueLiPicasso/intro_ocaml/MoRe2/README.md

 # Reifiers Written in the Monad Pattern

-The [MoRe](../MoRe) project distinguishes lazy and eager monadic reifiers, so that a user of the reifiers has to care about if a reifier is lazy or not, and accordingly choose which binder (`>>=` or `>>>=`) and which application function (`Reifier.apply` or `Reifier.Lazy.apply`) to use.
+The [MoRe](../MoRe) project solves the non-termination problem of the Moiseenko project by systematic lazy programming,  so that a user of the reifiers has to care about if a reifier is lazy or not, and accordingly choose which binder (`>>=` or `>>>=`) and which application function (`Reifier.apply` or `Reifier.Lazy.apply`) to use.
 Moreover, although it is possible to mix-compose lazy and eager reifiers, this again requires the user to take care of wrapping the lazy reifiers with `Lazy.force`.
 Here in MoRe2 we free the user from the burdens associated with lazy evaluation.
 We use a sum type to unify lazy and eager reifiers.

 The benefits are
 - We only need one monadic binder and one application function, rather than two;